Project: Binn Solar and BESS Farm

 June 2025

-The first public exhibition will take place at Glenfarg.
+The first public exhibition took place at Glenfarg.

 October 2025